The Floating Isles

 1. Quests and Quandaries

 This is a tongue in cheek account of a princess forced to go on a quest, very much against her will.
-With the proverbial band of sidekicks at her side, Rahni leaves the familiar comforts of home for the mysterious Eigen States, a place where, of course, nothing is as it seems.
+With the proverbial band of sidekicks, Rahni leaves the familiar comforts of home for the mysterious Eigen States, a place where, of course, nothing is as it seems.
 Or else it wouldn’t be much of a quest.
 Rahni is determined not to let the laws of the land dictate anything, least of all how seriously she has to take the whole matter.
 Her dearest wish is to get through the quest with as few near scrapes and mortal enemies as possible.
 If she has to go on a quest, she wants it to be bland, with no nonsense about holding the fate of the world in her hands.
 Naturally, nothing goes quite as she plans.
 But what else is new?

 2. Portents and Poor Sense